TeamDev-IP/JxBrowser-QuickStart/Maven/SWT/README.md

-# JxBrowser in SWT Gradle Project
+# JxBrowser in SWT Maven Project

-This example demonstrates how to configure a Gradle project with JxBrowser to embed an SWT `BrowserView` widget into an SWT desktop application to display web pages.
+This example demonstrates how to configure a Maven project with JxBrowser to embed an SWT `BrowserView` widget into an SWT desktop application to display web pages.

 ## Prerequisites